-For more information on policies refer to the Student Code of Conduct section of this Student Handbook and Policy 32 on Sexual Harassment, Discrimination, or other Unlawful Conduct at Please refer to <a href="https://www.wuld.com/www.wuld.
+For more information on policies refer to the Student Code of Conduct section of this Student Handbook and Policy 32 on Sexual Harassment, Discrimination, or other Unlawful Conduct at Please refer to WLU BOG Policy 32-Title IX and Grievance Procedures for Complaints or Reports of Title IX Sexual Harassment for further information on definitions, reporting, and process.
+If you would like to make a report please contact the Title IX Coordinator, Kate Billings kate.billings@westliberty.edu.